mymatsubara/cheatsheet-js/src/cheatsheet/en/object.md

 };

 // In this example, the `new` keyword does the following:
 // 	1.
-Instanciate an empty object - let's call it `newInstance` for convenience
+Instantiate an empty object - let's call it `newInstance` for convenience
 // 	2.
 Assigns `Person.prototype` to `newInstance's` prototype
 // 	3.
 Execute the function `Person` with `this` bound to `newInstance`
-//	4.
-Since the function `Person` does not return an object,
-//	   the expression `new Person("Gigachad", 420)` returns `newInstance`
+//	4. `new Person("Gigachad", 420)` returns `newInstance`
 const person = new Person("Gigachad", 420);

 console.log("person =", person);